leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 **Input**: Ambisonics | **Output**: (multi-)Binaural | [**Related publication**](../../help/related-publications/mccormack2021parametric.pdf)

-Same as the COMPASS|Binaural plug-in, except it also supports listener translation around the receiver position.
+Same as the COMPASS|Binaural plug-in, except also supporting listener translation away from the recording position.
 The user must first select the assumed distance of the sources.
 For simplicity, it is assumed that all sources are projected onto the surface of a sphere.
-The plug-in may then be informed of the listener(s) position and orientation, either via its user interface sliders, or by sending  the Cartesian coordinates and rotation angles outputted by an external tracking device; such as a virtual or augmented reality headset.

 The listener position and head orientation can be passed via an OSC message: \xyzypr[6], where x,y,z are in metres, and y,p,r are the yaw-pitch-roll angles in degrees (right-hand-rule).

 **Developers**: Leo McCormack and Archontis Politis.